Macedonian Ruins

 "So it will be at the end of the age; the angels will come forth and take out the wicked from among the righteous, and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth."
 Matthew 13:49–50.

-The "end of the age" to which Jesus refers, must be a time when only the descendants of Israel and the wicked remain on the earth, then following Daniel’s 70th week,11 which Jesus’ millennial reign begins.
+The "end of the age" to which Jesus refers must be the time when only the descendants of Israel and the wicked remain on the earth.
+Then, following Daniel’s 70th week11, Jesus’ millennial reign will begin.
 Gentile Christians are neither “descendants of Israel” nor “the wicked.”

 Some suggest that Matthew 24:30–31 teaches a post-tribulation rapture, where it reads: